nasa/fprime/docs/UsersGuide/dev/configure-ide.md

 placed within the F´ framework checkout (code supplied by F´ team), you are using the former.
 If your code specifies where to find F´ code and lives outside the F´ framework directory you are using the latter.

 Finally, identify any other build options or cache variables you need.
-These are anything you supply to the build int the form of -D options.
+These are anything you supply to the build in the form of -D options.
 This can include custom configuration setups.

 ### Step 3: Setting Up CMake and Build Variables